casadoj/lisflood-reservoirs/docs/starfit.md

 ## Introduction

 I have implemented in Python the reservoir model introduced in [Turner et al. (2021)](https://www.sciencedirect.com/science/article/pii/S0022169421008933).
-The paper includes an R repository called [Starfit](https://github.com/IMMM-SFA/starfit) that includes the functions to fit the storage and release functions of this reservoir routine.
+The paper refers to an R repository called [Starfit](https://github.com/IMMM-SFA/starfit) that includes the functions to fit the storage and release functions of this reservoir routine.
 I have translated these functions into Python and created a class [`Starfit`](https://github.com/casadoj/lisflood-reservoirs/blob/ResOpsUS/src/lisfloodreservoirs/models/starfit/starfit.py) that takes the fitted parameters and simulates the reservoir.

 The full implementation of the Starfit reservoir routine requires the following variables: